The question of getting into B2B content writing comes up frequently with our 30 Days or Less to Freelance Writing Success alumni.

 Here’s how it works:

-2. Get an idea of the niche or ideal customer you’d like to write for by considering the topics you like to write about or the past work experience you have.
+2. Get an idea of the niche or ideal customer you’d like to write for by reading business websites like the Harvard Business Review, Tech Crunch, Smart Brief, Morning Brew, and others.
+Pay special attention to the topics and industries that lead you down the rabbit hole and absorb you for hours.

 - Healthcare (Marketing, Big Data, New Research)